Maattrraan: Release

-Maattrraan was touted to become Suriya's biggest release till date, which was released over 1,400 prints.
+Maattrraan was touted to become Suriya's biggest release to that point, which was released over 1,400 prints.
 The film opened in over 1,200 screens worldwide on the release date.
 In France, the film was released by Aanaa Films in 14 different screens across the country.
-In the US, ATMUS Entertainment distributed the film in 63 centers, making it the widest release of a Tamil film in the country.
-The film was censored on 3 October 2012 and it was given a U certificate by the Censor Board without cuts.
-This film was dubbed in Telugu as Brothers and in Hindi as No 1 Judwaa – The Unbreakable in 2014.
+In the United States, ATMUS Entertainment distributed the film in 63 centers, making it the widest release of a Tamil film in the country.
+The film was cleared by the censor board on 3 October 2012.

 Marketing

 The film's Telugu version Brothers was distributed by Bellamkonda Suresh's Multi-Dimensional Films for ₹17 crore.
 The rights of Karnataka and Kerala regions were acquired by Mandya Srikanth for ₹4 crore and ₹3 crore respectively.
 The movie's overseas rights were sold for ₹12 crore to Gemini Film Circuit.

-The first poster of the film was released on early November 2011.
 The film's first teaser was released on 11 July 2012.
 The second teaser of the film was released on 9 August 2012, during the film's audio launch.
 The VFX making of the film was released on 18 September 2012.
 The third teaser of the film was premiered on Jaya TV on 3 October 2012, and was simultaneously uploaded on YouTube.